Jack Zwerner

-Jack 'Action' Zwerner is an American businessman and poker player.
+Jack 'Action' Zwerner was an American businessman and poker player.
 He is known for winning the 2006 World Series of Poker (WSOP) Event 8: Omaha Hi-Lo (8 or better).
 T. J. Cloutier called him "the best heads-up Omaha player ever".

 Zwerner was an executive at the Dunes Hotel, Caesar's Palace the Golden Nugget, and the Las Vegas Hilton.

 Until his win at the WSOP, Jack Zwerner was known as a big cash game player.

 With the final hand won, he received his first World Series of Poker bracelet and $341,426.